London

 Stonehenge

-The prehistoric monument Stonehenge with its stone circles has amazed the modern world for many years.
-The question is why and how these huge megaliths have been lined up here on the Salisbury Plains.
+The prehistoric monument Stonehenge with its stone circles has puzzled the modern world for many years.
+The question is why and how these huge megaliths have been erected here on Salisbury Plains.
+It is estimated that the ramparts surrounding the facility are from the Neolithic age, around 5,000 years ago, while the stone setting is estimated to be 4,000-4,500 years old, which means from the Bronze Age.

 Shopping